-Health and Physical Education (HPE) is an important part of our curriculum.
-Students participate in HPE lessons every week from Years 7 to 10 and can continue their studies through VCE with Units 1-4 in Health and Human Development, Physical Education, Outdoor and Environmental Studies, and VCE VET Sport and Recreation.
-Students may opt to commence two of these units at Year 10.
+- Health and Physical Education (HPE) is an essential part of our curriculum from Years 7 to 10. - VCE options include Units 1-4 in Health and Human Development, Physical Education, Outdoor and Environmental Studies, as well as VCE VET Health and VCE VET Sport and Recreation. - Year 10 students may start Unit 1-2.
+It is strongly recommended that VCE Outdoor Education be started in Year 10